akroyals21/Eclipse-Deploy-/README.md

 - If you have previously performed testnet operations, you may have a private k> `[1, 2, 3, ..., 64]`
 - If you have this private key, proceed with the import.
 - If you do not have the key, create a new wallet.
-Upon creation, you will receive the pubkey into which you bridge in funds and sorry for the inconvenience  please go to last instruction and follow it to import key into which eth is to be bridged at certain fee of 6-10 $ DEPENDING ON GWEI
+Upon creation, you will receive the pubkey into which you bridge in funds and sorry for the inconvenience  please go to last instruction and follow it to import key into which eth is to be bridged at certain fee of 6-10 $ DEPENDING ON GWEI .use [BACPACK WALLET](https://chromewebstore.google.com/detail/backpack/aflkmfhebedbjioipglgcbcmnbpgliof)
 ### Bridging Ethereum
 To bridge Ethereum from the Ethereum Mainnet to Eclipse, visit:
 [Bridge Validators](https://bridge.validators.wtf/).